Technology is changing the HR landscape day by day.

-Automated recruitment software vastly minimises the most time-consuming processes of the hiring process, such as job posting, pre-screening, assessments, and more.
+Automated recruitment software vastly minimises the most time-consuming tasks of the hiring process, such as job posting, pre-screening, assessments, and more.
 Because of this, hiring time is drastically shortened.

 A shorter hiring time has the direct benefit of quickly filling in essential company positions, which already have a positive impact from day one.
 In addition to this, a quicker hiring and onboarding process reduces the time it takes for the employee to adjust to the new environment, allowing them to function efficiently in the shortest time possible.

 2. Improve the Candidate Experience

 Automation isn’t only good for employers – it also benefits the candidates.

 With automated processes, candidates can expect a smooth onboarding experience.
 Functions such as conversational AI and automated communications lets candidates know their status and where they are in the process.
 The waiting time for the hiring decision is also cut short, a win-win for everyone indeed.

 Human error is an expected yet undesired outcome of human work during the recruitment process.
 This includes misplacing a file, making typos in your official correspondence, and accidentally skipping over a suitable candidate.

 Although relatively rare in well-managed companies, human error can be disastrous to the recruitment process.
 Forgetting to communicate with the applicant during crucial parts of the hiring process could cost you your talent, just like emailing the wrong email address or calling the wrong phone number.
 When these things do happen, the consequences can be significant.